amadeoisella/amadeoisella/README.md

 👀 I’m interested in learning more about coding to be able to build amazing apps.

-- 🔭 I’m currently working on Backend projects
+- 🔭 I’m currently working on new side projects
-- 🌱 I’m currently learning to Javascript and Java
+- 🌱 I’m currently learning to Technology
 - 👯 I’m looking to collaborate on new side projects
 - 💬 Ask me about web development
 - 📫 How to reach me: amadeoisellacacciagiu@gmail.com

+🛠  Languages and Tools :

+Javascript   Typescript   React   Next.js   Java   CSS   TailwindCSS   HTML  Firebase   Postgres   C#  Dot net  Unity  NodeJS   NestJs   Git

 ### Hot links